billsix/cprogrammingbook/doc/02-Variables.rst

 C allows you to override the normal effects of precedence and associativity by the use of parentheses as the examples have illustrated.
-In Old C, the parentheses had no further meaning, and in particular did not guarantee anything about the order of evaluation in expressions like these:
+In pre-C89, the parentheses had no further meaning, and in particular did not guarantee anything about the order of evaluation in expressions like these: